 In order to have a good chance of presenting a suitable business idea, you should make contact with the international adviser at least six months before your visa expires.
 This will allow enough time for the Accelerator to provide you with any necessary support before you make an endorsement application with them.

 We will offer an endorsement to London Met students who have completed their course with us and have at least three months left on their Student visa (previously Tier 4) to allow time for the process to take place.
-You can apply for the visa up to three months before the expiration of your current immigration permission.
+You can apply for the visa up to three months before the expiration of your student visa.
 Unless you allow at least three months between requesting endorsement and the expiry of your current immigration permission, we cannot ensure that we will be able to process your application to the Endorsement Scheme before your visa expires.
 You are able to apply for the Start Up visa from overseas, so if we cannot process your application prior to the expiration of your visa, you can continue your application from your home country.

 What happens after you are endorsed?

 If the UK government grants you Start Up immigration permission, London Met is responsible for monitoring the progress of your business against the agreed key performance indicators for the two-year period.
 You will need to remain in contact with the Accelerator to ensure your business is still on track.

 At the end of the two-year period, you will be able to switch to the new Innovator routes if you and your business meet the criteria.
 You will need to find another endorsement institution for this as London Met does not endorse for Innovator visas.
 Alternatively, you can switch to other categories, such as Skilled Worker visa.

 Note that, as a London Met endorsed Start Up visa holder, you will be permitted to use the hot desk space at Accelerator.